Growing paper consumption means we need more 'better' paper

 2020: 60% of global pulp and paper production uses recycled material

-of overall paper and board are FSC-certified for their virgin fibre (based on data available as of February 2015)
+of overall paper and board are FSC-certified for their virgin fibre (August 2015)

-of overall papers and board use recycled material (based on data available as of January 2014)
+of overall papers and board use recycled material (August 2015)

 More examples of how transforming markets can make a difference can be found here